JeanMainguy/MeTAfisher/README.md

 ## Identification of TA genes

 To identify potential Toxin and Antitoxin genes, metAfisher uses a list of domains known to be specific of TA systems.
 These domains are searched in the protein sequences by the tool HHMER.
-On top of the domain search, potential genes can be identified by diamond search based on all TADB sequences.
+On top of the domain search, potential TA genes can be identified by diamond search based on all sequences of TADB (https://bioinfo-mml.sjtu.edu.cn/TADB2).

 ### Create diamond database

-To use diamond search strategy, a dimond database with the TADB sequences need to be created.
+To use diamond search strategy, a diamond database with the TADB sequences need to be created.

 The protein sequences of Toxin and Antitoxin can be downloaded on the TADB website: https://bioinfo-mml.sjtu.edu.cn/TADB2/download.html